1. Why did you become a financial planner?

 10. How are you compensated?

 Yes, fees for the initial financial planning engagement are based on my estimate of the actual time to be spent meeting with you, researching and analyzing your current situation, and making specific recommendations.
-After the initial engagement, you can continue on an as-needed hourly basis or select an annual retainer that covers your desired services for ongoing planning and/or investment management.
-Annual retainers are a flat annual fee quoted based on each client’s situation and the services to be provided.
+After the initial engagement, you can continue on an as-needed hourly basis or select an annual fee that covers your desired services for ongoing planning and/or investment management.
+Annual flat fees are quoted based on each client’s situation and the services to be provided.

 C. Fee-based (fee & commissions):